PROCESS & POLICIES

 But few résumé services send résumés in plain-text (ASCII) versions alongside the standard Word versions.
 Perhaps they don’t provide them because they think it’s best left to the job-seeker.

 In fact, it’s not actually that hard.
 The first step is to just select all the text in your Word résumé and paste it into a text processor.
 (Text processors are applications that come built-in with computers—Notepad for Windows, and Notes for Mac.
 These are perfectly adequate for making plain-text versions of your own résumé.
-IT and Web professionals have more sophisticated ones for working with code, including BBEdit, which I use for commercial résumé production as well as HTML and basic text slinging.)
+IT and Web professionals have more sophisticated ones for working with code.
+These include BBEdit, which I use for commercial résumé production as well as HTML and basic text slinging.)

 But there’s more to it, if you want a really useful plain-text document.
 You need to do various things to fix the glitches that always result when pasting text from a Word document (which is not ASCII text) into an ASCII document.
 You also need some substitute for visual formatting so that a human being can easily find their way around it.